matt-fonto/concepts/software_architecture.md

 - Split load between different servers
 - Increases scalability and reliability
 - Do you have state?

   - If yes

     - You will face the CAP theorem

       - CAP: Consistency, Availability, Partition (choose 2)

+        - Consistency

+          - Strict consistency: any write is immediately available to all readers
+          - Eventual consistency: there's a delay between a write an when all readers can see that write

   - If no
     - Simply adding a load balancer does the trick

+- How to horizontally scale a system?
+  - Load balance -> redirect traffic across the nodes in the system
+  - Sharding -> splitting the data in different servers